Barking Abbey school aims to ensure that:

 All staff must be aware of:

-Our systems which support safeguarding, including this child protection and safeguarding policy, the role and identityof the designated safeguarding lead (DSL) for each Campus and the deputies designated safeguard lead.
+Our systems which support safeguarding, including this child protection and safeguarding policy, the role and identity of the Designated Safeguarding Lead (DSL) for each Campus and the Deputy Designated Safeguarding Lead (DDSL) for each Campus.

 The Designated Safeguard Leads (DSL’s)

-During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
+During term time, the DSL and DSL for each Campus, will be available during school hours for staff to discuss any safeguarding concerns.

-If the DSL’s and Deputy DSL is not available, Tony Roe, Head Teacher and Pete Flaxman, Senior Deputy Head teacher, will act as cover (for example, during out-of-hours/out-of-term activities).
+If the DSL’s and Deputy DSL’s are not available, Tony Roe, Head Teacher, Stephanie Gibson, Head of Campuses and Pete Flaxman, Senior Deputy Head teacher, will be available to support.

-Tell the DSL of the relevant Campus as soon as possible.
+Tell the DSL or DDSL of the relevant Campus as soon as possible.

 If a parent or adult feels that a child is suffering or likely to suffer from harm, or in immediate danger, contact the police on 999.
-Alternatively the Multi Agency Safeguarding Hub (MASH) can be contacted to request further advice or direction.
-020 8227 3811
+Alternatively, the Multi Agency Safeguarding Hub (MASH) can be contacted to request further advice or direction on 020 8227 3811.

 The Safeguarding and Child Protection Policy